wp-plugins/formidable/readme.txt

 * PRO: Updated the time field to use a true select box instead of a text field
 * PRO: Removed included swfobject and json2 javascripts to use the included WordPress versions
 * PRO: Added 'frm_graph_value' filters to change the value used in the graphs
+* PRO: Populate strings to be translated without requiring a visit to the WPML plugin
+* PRO: If the where options in a custom display include a GET or POST value that is an array, translate the search to check each value instead of searching for a comma-separated value in one record.

 = 1.06.02 =
 * Fixed selection of dropdowns on the form builder page in Chrome